How to Apply

 First-time applicants must complete an application.
 Any students already living with us, use an express process to select a room or apartment.
 IU Bloomington students who have not lived with us for two or more consecutive semesters should contact us to reactivate.

-Housing applications do not retain a time stamp.
-For example, all applications submittted before midnight on February 2, will have a February 2 application date.
+2018-19 applications for first-time applicants went live at 4 p.m. on Thursday, February 1, 2018.
+Please note, housing applications only retain a date stamp.
+For example, all applications submittted before midnight on February 1, will have a February 1 application date.

 Before starting the application, it's necessary to do the following: